← Back to home

 StripePayment processingGlobal

-We impose data-protection obligations on each sub-processor that are substantially the same as those in this DPA, and we remain responsible for their performance.
-We will give the Controller reasonable prior notice of any intended addition or replacement of a sub-processor, and the Controller may object on reasonable data-protection grounds; if an objection cannot be resolved, the Controller may terminate the affected part of the service.
+We impose data-protection obligations substantially the same as those in this DPA on each sub-processor we engage, and we remain responsible for their performance.
+Two entries in the table are not engaged by us and are not sub-processors in that sense: the public-holidays API, which the Controller's own browser calls directly for a country's holiday dates, and the browser push services, which are whichever service the Controller's own browser registered with.
+Neither receives Controller Personal Data from us, neither receives more from the browser than the network address any web request carries (the push payload being encrypted to keys only that browser holds), and neither is warranted here as being under a flow-down obligation.
+We will give the Controller reasonable prior notice of any intended addition or replacement of a sub-processor we engage, and the Controller may object on reasonable data-protection grounds; if an objection cannot be resolved, the Controller may terminate the affected part of the service.

 7. Assisting with data-subject requests